C4-BatoolAbuSneneh/flutter-challenge/my_first_app/README.md

 ## Demo APK
 Click here and install APK

-## Usage

-1. you will see the analyzer page.
-2. you can add an array to the input field and click analyze.
-3. in the top, you can move to the visualization page by clicking on the button.

 ## ⛏️ Built Using <a name = "built_using"></a>
 #### Dart - Programming Language based on OOP